semi-sensible-synth/Gritty-Grids/README.md

-# Modified for triggerspace (NanaGris-MIDI)
+# Modified for triggerspace (NanoGris-MIDI)

 - Clock pin is now D8 (PB0)
 - Serial Tx (PD1) is now MIDI out pin
 - Clock input, reset input and button (INPUT_SW_RESET) are now handled as individual boolean digital input pins rather than packed into a bit-array as 'inputs'.
-- TODO: MIDI out drum triggers on channel 10
+- MIDI out drum triggers on channel 10

 # Gritty Grids - An Improved MIDI Implementation for Grids
 Grids is a topographic (drum) sequencer for Eurorack modular synthesizers